AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/qa.md

 ## What is the Target Predictor Variable?

 The Target Predictor Variable is the below field.
-This is the value that indicated the desired behaviour, namely a Purchase.
+This is the value that indicated the desired behavior, namely a Purchase.

 ```json
 "_experienceplatform": {